AG ISA (NZ) 320

 • Advice received from the OAG about suspected instances of non-compliance.

-4. If a public entity receives a Parliamentary appropriation on behalf of a Minister, the Appointed Auditor shall consider the application and other explanatory material in AG-2: The Appropriation Audit and the Controller Function.
+4. For expenditure authorised by an appropriation or other authority, the Appointed Auditor shall consider the application and other explanatory material in AG-2: The Appropriation Audit and the Controller Function.

 Additional requirement to consider issues of effectiveness and efficiency, compliance with statutory obligations, waste, and a lack of probity or financial prudence